 The LOMC-VALID letter is included in the regular LOMC Batch Files.
 This service groups together and indexes newly issued LOMCs on a regular bases and makes them available for download on the FEMA Flood Map Service Center (MSC).
 Interested parties are encouraged to visit the LOMC Batch Files page.

-If you have further questions about revalidation process or LOMC-VALID letters, please call the FEMA Map Information eXchange, toll free, at 1-877-FEMA MAP (1-877-336-2627).
+If you have further questions about revalidation process or LOMC-VALID letters, please call the FEMA Mapping and Insurance eXchange, toll free, at 1-877-FEMA MAP (1-877-336-2627).
 To obtain a copy of a specific LOMC-VALID letter, contact the map repository for the community in which the property is located or send a written request to the address listed below.
 A fee will be charged for all letters obtained.

 FEMA Engineering Library